-- Traditional Undergraduate [TUG] – undergraduate level – primarily on campus, face-to-face and some online classes.
+- Traditional Undergraduate [TUG] – undergraduate level – primarily on campus, face-to-face with some online classes.

-- Asbury Academy [ACAD] – high school dual enrollment within the traditional undergraduate level.
+- Asbury Academy [ACAD] – for high school dual enrollment within the traditional undergraduate level.

 - Adult Professional Studies Undergraduate [APS] – undergraduate level – adult learners, primarily online classes.

-- Graduate Professional Studies [GRAD] – all graduate level programs.
-Online or on campus depending on degree and area of study.
+- Graduate Studies [GRAD] – all graduate level programs.
+Online or on campus based on specific program.

-E. Students are considered “Active” in only one program level at a time.
-When applying to move to a new level, the start and end dates of a registered classes in the current and future program levels may not overlap.
+C. Students are considered “Active” in only one program level at a time.
+When applying to move to a new level, the start and end dates of registered classes in the current and future program levels may not overlap.

 The role of the academic advisor is to aid students in the choice of courses as well as to provide general guidance.
 The academic advisor should normally be the person of first recourse for a student who needs help in any area of adjustment to University life.
 Prior to each semester’s registration, students should discuss a proposed schedule with a faculty advisor in the major to review the semester’s class choices.
 The purpose of this personal attention is to help students make successful academic progress toward graduation.

-All graduate program [GRAD] students will be assigned an advisor within the program entered.
+- All graduate program students will be assigned an advisor within the program entered.
 All steps in the graduate program will be accomplished in consultation with the advisor.
-(In Graduate Education, students will enroll in a required orientation with the first field component or first course in the leadership programs.)
 It is the responsibility of the graduate student to become thoroughly informed about the general regulations and policies governing the master’s program.
 The graduate student is also responsible for completing all program requirements within the permitted time limit.